Judge the Ads Ohio

 Melody Stewart

-The first African American woman elected to the Ohio Supreme Court, Democrat Melody Stewart is now seeking re-election.
+The first African American woman elected to the Ohio Supreme Court, Democrat Melody Stewart, is now seeking re-election.
 Justice Stewart was first elected to the Ohio Supreme Court in 2018.
-Prior to joining the Ohio Supreme Court, she served on the Eighth District Court of Appeals for12 years.
+Prior to joining the Ohio Supreme Court, she served on the Eighth District Court of Appeals for 12 years.

 “I consider myself a lifelong learner, so the more you learn about different things, I think the better informed your decisions are,” Justice Stewart told WOSU in 2019